Introduction

 Provide a Detailed Project Schedule

 A detailed project schedule is essential for showing the government evaluators that you can meet their timelines and deliverables.
-Provide a detailed timeline for each phase of the project, including key milestones and deliverables.
+Provide a detailed timeline for each project phase, including key milestones and deliverables.
+Shortcutting here, will undoubtedly lead to a loss for lack of substance in your technical approach.

 Follow Formatting and Submission Requirements